theislab/single-cell-best-practices/jupyter-book/introduction/scrna_seq.md

 Single-cell RNA-Seq (scRNA-Seq) does, however, come with several caveats.
 First, single-cell experiments are generally more expensive and more difficult to properly conduct.
 Second, the downstream analysis becomes more complex due to the increased resolution, and it is easier to draw false conclusions.

-A single-cell experiment generally speaking, follows the same steps as a bulk RNA-Seq experiment (see above), but requires several adaptations.
+A single-cell experiment generally follows similar steps as a bulk RNA-Seq experiment (see above), but requires several adaptations.
 Just like bulk sequencing, single-cell sequencing requires lysis, reverse transcription, amplification, and the eventual sequencing.
 In addition, single-cell sequencing requires cell isolation and a physical separation into smaller reaction chambers or another form of cell labeling to be able to map the obtained transcriptomes back to the cells of origin later on.
 Hence, these are also the steps where most single-cell assays differ: single-cell isolation, transcript amplification, and, depending on the sequencing machine, sequencing.
 Before explaining how the different approaches to sequencing work, we will now discuss transcript quantification more closely.